-dream together · believe together · achieve together
+together · believe together · achieve together

-Lickey Hills Primary School and Nursery - School Newsletter
+Lickey Hills Primary School and Nursery School Newsletter

-Curriculum Corner - History

-At Lickey Hills Primary School, we believe passionately about enabling our children to understand Britain's past, and the past of the wider world.
+Curriculum Corner - History At Lickey Hills Primary School, we believe passionately about enabling our children to understand Britain's past, and the past of the wider world.
 We aim to inspire our pupils' intellectual curiosity to learn about the history of the world and to understand how the world has changed over time.
 We want our children to deeply understand what it means to be a historian, developing their ability to understand, interpret and question the world around them.
-Below, you can see a snippet of the historical learning children have been getting up to in the Autumn term.
-Miss Smith (history subject lead)
+Below, you can see a animust of the historical leavaine children have been potting in the Autumn team.
+Alice Cuith Wistern with it the